manishsindur/manishsindur/README.md

-## 💻 About Me
-- 🎯 **Goals:** Empower communities by creating innovative, accessible, efficient web-based solutions.
-- 🛠 **Tech Skills:**
-  - 🌐 **Frontend:** HTML, CSS, Tailwind CSS, JavaScript (ongoing), React (with Vite).
-  - ⚙️ **Backend:** Learning and exploring!
-  - 🛠 **Tools:** Docker, Node.js (migration-friendly projects), and WordPress plugin development.
-- 🌍 **Interests:** I love working on projects that make life easier, like plugins, or platforms to manage and explore movies, series, and anime.

-## 🎉 Highlights
+**💻 Web Developer | Open Source Contributor**

+🎯 Focused on developing scalable, user-centric web applications and modernizing workflows.
+Proficient in front-end technologies like **HTML**, **CSS**, **Tailwind CSS**, and **JavaScript**, with hands-on experience in React and WordPress plugin development.

+🛠 **Technical Expertise:**
+- Frontend frameworks and tools: **React (with Vite)**, **Tailwind CSS**
+- WordPress development: Actively working on transitioning a project from `create-guten-block` to core WordPress standards.
+- DevOps tools: Familiar with **Docker** and Node.js environments.

+🌟 **Highlights:**
-- 👨‍💻 Currently working on a web-based platform for **movies, series, and anime** that provides details like where to watch, ratings, and bookmark features.
+- Currently developing a web-based platform for movies, series, and anime, integrating features like content discovery, ratings, and bookmarking.
-- 📦 Contributing to open-source projects like the **Creative Commons WordPress plugin**, focusing on modernizing its architecture and improving user experience.
+- Contributor to the **Creative Commons WordPress plugin**, focusing on modernizing its structure and improving stability.
-- 🔄 **Migrating old stacks:** Modernizing projects with outdated packages like `create-guten-block` to align with core WordPress standards.(on going)

-## 🌱 What I’m Learning
-- **Advanced JavaScript** to power up my React and frontend skills.
-- How to reverse-engineer Docker environments for better compatibility.

-> “The journey might be challenging, but each line of code brings us closer to change.”

-Thanks for stopping by! 🌟
+🌱 Constantly upskilling in **advanced JavaScript**, **backend development**, and **containerized environments** to build full-stack expertise.

+✨ **“Transforming challenges into opportunities through technology.”**